neo-project/docs/tutorial/en-us/4-blocks/2-Structure_of_a_block.md

 # Structure of a block

-Below is the JSON dump of block #3649960 on the NEO MainNet.
+Below is the JSON dump of block #3649960 on the Neo MainNet.
 It can be obtained using the following command (NB: the node chosen is random and may stop working in the future.
-It can be replaced with any node on the NEO MainNet that accepts RPC requests):
+It can be replaced with any node on the Neo MainNet that accepts RPC requests):

 ```
 curl https://seed4.switcheo.network:10331 -H 'Content-Type: application/json' -d '{ "jsonrpc": "2.0", "id": 1, "method": "getblock", "params": ["ad83d993ca2d9783ca86a000b39920c20508c8ccae7b7db11806646a4832bc50",1] }'